-Taking contraceptives on a daily basis has harmful effects on the brain, according to at least one study.
+Taking contraceptives on a daily basis could have harmful effects on the brain, according to at least one study.

-Dr. Michael Lipton, medical director of MRI services at Montefiore Medical Center, said the differences in brain sizes between women ingesting oral contraceptives versus women who did not were “dramatic.”
+Dr. Michael Lipton, medical director of MRI services at Montefiore Medical Center and co-author of the study, said the differences in the size of brain structures between women ingesting oral contraceptives versus women who did not were “dramatic.”

 “We found a dramatic difference in the size of the brain structures between women who were taking oral contraceptives and those who were not,” said Lipton.
 “We validated methods for assessing the volume of the hypothalamus and confirm, for the first time, that current oral contraceptive pill usage is associated with smaller hypothalamic volume.
 This initial study shows a strong association (between taking oral contraceptive pills and low hypothalamic volume) and should motivate further investigation into the effects of oral contraceptives on brain structure and their potential impact on brain function.”